-The Produce Marketing Association Australia-New Zealand (PMA A-NZ) State of the Industry Report 2020 has found that consumer purchasing habits have changed since lockdown, shifting away from the convenience trend that had been gaining momentum in the industry.
+The Produce Marketing Association Australia-New Zealand (PMA A-NZ) State of the Industry Report 2020 found that consumer buying habits have changed since lockdown.
+We’re shifting away from the convenience trend that had been gaining momentum in the industry.

 “COVID-19 has driven change at a rapid pace, affecting the way we work, live, eat, move and use technology,” says Darren Keating, PMA A-NZ CEO.

 According to the report, people now tend to have one major grocery shop during the week, rather than our three or four visits pre-pandemic.
 Consumers are also experimenting more with new fruits and vegetables as they flex their culinary muscles at home.

 “Nothing suggests that trend will stop when foodservice returns to normal,” Keating says.

 Following the impact of the pandemic, the 2020 global food and grocery market is forecast to reach over $9.4 trillion.
 This is $203 billion more than previously anticipated.